We work with all types of schools including:

 We understand the importance of safeguarding the welfare of all students, including those with an eating disorder.
 We provide instant access to our specialist team, along with a broad range of services suitable to individual needs and requirements.
 Our service can be designed on a bespoke basis to truly support the needs within your school.

-We educate schools and colleges in spotting the red flags or risk factors in children and young people who may have an eating disorder.
+We educate schools and colleges in spotting the red flags or risk factors in children and adults who may have an eating disorder.
 Training in awareness and symptoms of eating disorders is essential for early intervention and minimising risk.

 Schools and colleges are usually the first point of contact for a child or their parent when seeking help for an eating disorder.
-Appropriate service signposting is crucial for a child or young person to receive the right help.
+Appropriate service signposting is crucial for a child or adult to receive the right help.

-We understand the importance of school and college environments and are able to support the child or young person in a way that is in line with their therapy goals and progress.
+We understand the importance of school and college environments and are able to support the child or adult in a way that is in line with their therapy goals and progress.
 We provide consultancy and therapeutic support for outpatient service users in a school setting.

 Recovery is maximised when the education setting actively supports a young person.
-We offer training and therapeutic support to education setting that require assistance for relapse prevention of a child or young person during the recovery stage of an eating disorder.
+We offer training and therapeutic support to education setting that require assistance for relapse prevention of a child or adult during the recovery stage of an eating disorder.

-We are able to provide training and consultancy to education settings concerning the family or care network of a child or young person with an eating disorder.
-We believe that providing support to the family of a young person, and training the family in encouraging treatment and recovery of an eating disorder, is essential to maximising treatment potential in a child or young person.
+We are able to provide training and consultancy to education settings concerning the family or care network of a child or adult with an eating disorder.
+We believe that providing support to the family of a young person, and training the family in encouraging treatment and recovery of an eating disorder, is essential to maximising treatment potential in a child or adult.
 We help you deliver the right support to families.

 Our services and team are flexible to needs and would be happy to discuss specific requirements.